-A complainant with a concern regarding a harassment incident may immediately consult with their manager, Human Resources, the union (if applicable), Security Services Department or a Harassment Advisor listed at the end of the procedures for the purpose of receiving advice and assistance with a view to resolving the situation.
-The advisors listed at the end of this document shall promptly advise the complainant of a brief understanding of the allegations and inform the complainant of the definition of harassment and processes available to respond to the harassment including:
+A complainant with a concern regarding a harassment incident may immediately consult with their Department Director, Program Head (who will immediately report to Department Director) Participant Resources, Security Services Department or a Harassment Advisor listed at the end of the procedures for the purpose of receiving advice and assistance with a view to resolving the situation.
+The advisors listed at the bottom of this document shall promptly advise the complainant of a brief understanding of the allegations and inform the complainant of the definition of harassment and processes available to respond to the harassment including:

 - 1. Informing the complainant of the processes available to resolve the problem. - 2.
 Determining which process the complainant wishes to be engaged in.
 If the individual wishes to engage in individual problem solving, the advisor will assist the complainant on how to address the individual. - 3.
-If the complainant wishes to engage in the mediated session, the advisor will contact the Department Director, with the complainants permission to make the necessary arrangements for the mediation sessions. - 4.
+If the complainant wishes to engage in the mediated session, the advisor will contact the Department Director, with the complainants permission to determine if it is reasonable to proceed with this course of action (e.g., program length) - 4.
 If the complainant wishes to engage in the formal investigation process, the advisor will request a written statement and explain the formal process.
 (See 2.
 Formal Investigation Process.) - 5.
 Advisor will assess whether there is a potential risk of immediate re-occurrence, if so, receive permission from the complainant to discuss their concern with the Department Director or designate (Program Manager) to ensure that both parties are kept separated. - 6.
-Senior Leader will then determine who should be on the investigation team to respond to a formal harassment complaint. - 7.
+The Senior Leader will then determine who should be on the investigation team to respond to a formal harassment complaint. - 7.
 The investigation team will collect written statements from all parties and conduct interviews as appropriate to gain a full understanding of the facts of the alleged harassment. - 8.
-The investigation team will prepare a report of findings for the Senior Leader. - 9.
-The Senior Leader will determine appropriate disciplinary actions and advise the complainant and respondent.
+The investigation team will prepare a report of findings for the Senior Leader.